What is Diabetic Neuropathy?

 Complications of Diabetic Neuropathy:

 1: Start hindering your daily life activities like while walking or sleeping.
-You may feel pain, tingling or burning sensation commonly during the night which may lead to lose of sleep.
+You may feel pain, tingling or burning sensation commonly during the night which may lead to loss of sleep.

 2: Numbness or lack of sensation can lead to cuts and wounds, slow healing wounds can become ulcers.
 If diabetic ulcers are not treated well, they may worsen that may lead to amputation of a limp.